datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 Within each class of problems, there are different minimization methods, which vary in computational requirements, convergence properties, and so on.
 Optimization problems are classified according to the mathematical characteristics of the objective function, the constraints, and the controllable decision variables.

-In this course we will be focused on problems that have a linear relationship between the dependent and response variables.
+In this course we will only be focused on problems that have a linear relationship between the dependent and response variables.
 Prior to jumping into any linear programming problem, the first step is to look at the information provided to determine if there is a linear relationship.

 ---